H1387Lmao/PyEngine/README.md

 # UI

-It has a game screen and properties bar
+It has THE game screen and properties menu with a object viewer.

 # Script